csswizardry/csswizardry.github.com/_posts/2012-06-21-the-open-closed-principle-applied-to-css.md

 refactoring job).
 With this in mind avoid abstracting too early and abstract _very_ carefully.
 Needing to modify an object is a big warning sign.

-If you find you’re having to undo or—even worse—change base objects, you need to stop and consider where things went wrong.
+If you find you’re having to undo or — even worse — change base objects, you need to stop and consider where things went wrong.
 If an abstraction no longer becomes suitable that’s cool; we’re allowed to touch markup so just stop using it in your HTML.
 If you’re finding you only ever need to peg classes onto things to